cscnudi/CohesiveSubgraph/README.md

 | $k$-core-truss | $k$=3, $\alpha$ = 1 | [16] Fig. 2.|

-### Result
+### Results

-The plot of the results of the previous parameter setting is shown.
+The following plots present the results of the cohesive subgrpah model by utilizing the above parameters and networks.

 | **$k$-core** | **($k,s$-core)** | **($k,h$)-core** |